-Our current picture book publishing program is led by illustrators such as Alexander Steffensmeier, Daniel Napp, Bettina Gotzen-Beek, Cornelia Haas, Jörg Mühle, Ingrid and Dieter Schubert, Anita Jeram, Emily Gravett or Chris Haughton.
+The current publishing programmes include such illustrators as Alexander Steffensmeier, Daniel Napp, Betina Gotzen-Beek, Cornelia Haas, Jörg Mühle, Ingrid and Dieter Schubert, Anita Jeram, Emily Gravett, and Chris Haughton.

 A classic tale by Christine Nöstlinger (which received a nomination for the German Youth Literature Prize in 1979!) with fresh and new illustrations.